Coeur d’Alene

 • “[FRTEP’s Nutrition Education is] how the Teen Cooking and More class came about.
 Those are the impacts that the Extension Office has had here….. last year, our three-quarter acre garden provided 8,800 pounds of produce”

 FRTEP programs have had a major impact on individuals, families and tribal communities.
 Just how much impact has now been quantified thanks to a research project that used Ripple Effects Mapping (REM) and content analysis.
-The Indian Land Tenure Foundation (ILFT) engaged in a joint collaboration with an evaluation team and the Western Extension Risk Management Education Center to measure the long-term impacts of the Federally Recognized Tribal Extension Program (FRTEP) serving the Coeur d’Alene Reservation.
+The Indian Land Tenure Foundation (ILTF) engaged in a joint collaboration with an evaluation team and the Western Extension Risk Management Education Center to measure the long-term impacts of the Federally Recognized Tribal Extension Program (FRTEP) serving the Coeur d’Alene Reservation.
 Click the link below to read the report.

 Read the report